pearuarmasj/Ray-tracer/README.md

 # Ray Tracer

 A **Whitted-style ray tracer** built with a C core layer (C23) and C++ engine layer (C++23).
+However, I plan on using different, more advanced algorithms in the future, this is just as a simple start for learning.

 ## Features